Rock Climbing in Gelida

 Berga – Mirador de Garreta

-This absolutely amazing climbing spot close to the monastery Santuary de Queralt is only about a 1 hour drive from Barcelona.
-The surroundings are beautiful.
+This beautiful climbing spot close to the monastery Santuary de Queralt is only about a 1 hour drive away from Barcelona.
+The surrounding area is beautiful.

-There are 26 sport climbing routes and 1 multipitch route (6a, 5, 6a).
+There are 26 sport climbing routes and 2 multipitch routes (see topo below).
 The climbing is very easy (4 – 6b).
 It’s the perfect place for a relaxed day!

 MULTIPITCH: VIA QUERALTINA